 - Drying rack

 Mix the clay with your hands or stir it until it is the proper consistency for rolling.
-If your clay is too runny, add dried clay; if it is too stiff, add water.
+If your clay is too runny, add dried clay.
+If your clay is too stiff, add water.

 Roll the soft clay between your palms to form walnut-sized balls (about 1 inch in diameter).
 Place finished balls on a tray.

 Press 20-30 seeds into each clay ball.
 Reshape the ball, working the seeds into the clay.
-Set the balls on a rack to dry for several day sin a warm, airy place.
+Set the balls on a rack to dry for several days in a warm, airy place.
 Store away from heat and moisture.
-Label seed balls if desired.
+Add plant markers to seed ball locations if desired.